hashicorp/packer/website/source/docs/builders/oracle-classic.html.md

     ```

 -   `builder_image_list` (string) - This is the image to use for the builder
     instance.
-This *must* be linux instance, and Oracle Linux is recommended.
+This *must* be a linux instance, and Oracle Linux is recommended.
     Default: `/oracle/public/OL_7.2_UEKR4_x86_64`.

 -   `builder_image_list_entry` (string) - The entry identifying the machine